 The reason that the mouth-breathers swam slower is because technique changes when we breath.
 Another study of international and national level swimmers found that shoulder and hip roll increased dramatically to the choice of breathing side.

 In other words… The way we breathe has very real effects on our technique.
+Our freestyle form and technique are influenced by how often and how we breathe.

 But we still have to breathe.
 The solution isn’t to put our head down and swim our brains out until we pass out.